 Family friendly!
-Lots of desirable camp sites wheel chair access easy to pull up to.
+Lots of desirable camp sites wheel chair access easy to pull up in to.
 Great views.
 Open walking paths all over!
 Very private.
 Amazing wild life.
-Strict leave no trace.
+Our motto leave no trace.
+Please pack out your trash.
 Very quite @ night.
 This land has been passed down in the family.
 And it's very special to a lot of family's and friends.
 We have kept up on the land and keeping it clean and basic for when you want to enjoy nature quietly.
 Winter camping welcomed but will need to hike in.
 Back county skiing is amazing in this area! .
 Road disclaimer, the road to the camp site has a dip, if you have a low clearance car it might bottom out on that.
 No trailers, they will not make it up.
 Recommend an AWD vehicle.
+If you are coming from a low altitude grabe some oxygen cans @ the B&F grocery store.
+We are @ 10,000 feet.
 In the winter you will need to snowshoe in.
-Please check in rules & safety copy & paste to check for fire ban.
+Please check in rules & safety, Copy & paste to check for fire ban.
 This is to hopefully prepare you.
 Please think about these things before you book.
 Thank you.

 - Check in: After 11AM

 - Accepts bookings: 3 months out Weeknight discount: 10% off

 Offered on the Host's property or nearby.

 Natural features you'll find at Camp Wilder in Colorado.

 If you stayed here and have some insider info for us, let us know!